johanodell/eda-ocp-virt/README.md

 #   GitOps OpenShift-Virtualization and Event Driven Ansible Demo

 This is a demo created for a Red Hat Tech Update in Stockholm.
-We wanted to show how to use modern tools and ways of working to deploy and configure virtual machines in OpenShift-Virtualization.
+We (me and [@cldmnky](https://github.com/cldmnky)) wanted to show how to use modern tools and ways of working to deploy and configure virtual machines in OpenShift-Virtualization.
 You can see the workflow of the demo in the diagram below.

 ![Alt text](eda-demo.png?raw=true "EDA Demo")